Musikpreis der deutschen Wirtschaft 2026

-The finalists for the 2026 German Business Music Prize have been announced
+The winner of the 2026 German Business Music Prize is Benjamin Günst

 Since 1953, the Cultural Committee of German Business has been supporting young, up-and-coming talent in the field of music.
 The German Business Music Prize is intended to provide powerful support at the beginning of a musical career and is aimed at musicians under the age of 30 in German-speaking countries with recognizable potential for a successful career.